860 Second St

 Afterward UK punk bands speed up their songs to match Dede Ramones' machine-gun tempos

-5 July: London: The Ramones and the Stranglers play Dingwall’s, with members of the Sex Pistols and the Clash in the audience plus Viv Albertine and Chrissie Hynde
+5 July: London: The Ramones and the Stranglers play Dingwall’s, with members of the Sex Pistols and the Clash in the audience, Viv Albertine and Chrissie Hynde

-After the show Johnny Rotten and Paul Simonon of the Pistols and Clash square up in an alley against Stranglers bassist JJ Burnel, a martial arts enthusiast, and keyboardist Dave Greenfield.
-After the incident the Stranglers are no longer included in punk’s “inner circle”
+After the show Johnny Rotten and Paul Simonon square up in an alley with Stranglers bassist JJ Burnel, a martial arts enthusiast, and keyboardist Dave Greenfield.
+After this incident the Stranglers are no longer included in punk’s “inner circle”

 6 July: The Sex Pistols play the 100 Club, backed by The Damned in their first public performance, London